oska1204/tmi/README.md

 ## Hosting

-I have it curently hosted on [wayscript](https://wayscript.com/).
+I have it curently hosted on heroku.

-If you want to host it on wayscript.
-The files you need to upload are `app.js`, `package.json` and `.env`.

-After that "add trigger" and choose "deploy".
-And under "command to run", past `npm i && npm run start`.
-After that deploy.

-This is the [video](https://www.youtube.com/watch?v=v6opIdJYGnI) i followed.